mikful/udacity-mlend-capstone/dev/capstone_report.md

 * Architecture: XResNet50 based on the Bag of Tricks[^12] paper which includes tweaks to the model architecture for higher performance.
 ResNets use skip connections in order to allow propagation of values more quickly through the architecture, giving significant speed improvements for deeper networks.
 This has further been augmented in the Bag of Tricks paper, whereby the residual block convolutional layers have been re-arranged such that further efficiency gains are made.

-- Activation Function: Mish[^13] which provides improvements over the standard ReLU activation function.
+- Activation Function: Mish[^13] which has been shown to provide performance improvements over the standard ReLU activation function.
 - Optimizer Function: Ranger which is a combination of the RAdam[^14] and Lookahead[^15] optimizer functions.
+These functions work as a searching pair, whereby one learner goes ahead of the other to explore the function topography, such that traps involving local minima can be avoided.
 - Layer tweaks: Self-Attention Layers[^16]
 - Replacing Max Pooling Layers with "MaxBlurPool" layers for better generalization
 - Flat-Cosine decay learning rate scheduling

 **K-Folds Validation**

 Sci-Kit Learn's KFolds Validation function was used to split the datasets into 5 folds, to allow all of the available data to be used in the training and to further allow the 5 created models to give ensembled predictions on the Test set, which provides a significant performance improvement over a single model.

 **Test-Time Augmentation (TTA)**